 - 3-4 tablespoons salted butter, softened*

-- 4 ounces (about 2/3 cup) semisweet chocolate chips or finely chopped chocolate, best quality such as Ghirardelli or Guittard
+- 4 ounces (2/3 cup) semisweet chocolate chips or finely chopped chocolate, best quality such as Ghirardelli or Guittard